Ghost of Jupiter (NGC 3242)

 How to find the Ghost?

 Jupiter's ghost is in the constellation Hydra.
 The best way to find it is to start from the star μ Hydrae, because the PN is 1.8 degrees south of it.
 With an apparent magnitude of 3.8, this red giant star is visible to the naked eye.
 If you use a low-power, wide-field eyepiece to locate, the small, greenish disc of NGC 3242 should already be visible.
-The best viewing time is February to April.
+On 23 February it is in opposition to the Sun and crosses the meridian at local midnight.
+The best viewing time is January to April.

 Finder Chart Ghost of Jupiter (NGC 3242)